aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You will die alone and poorly dressed.
+> 🥠 Three can keep a secret, if you get rid of two.

-Last update: Tue Mar 25 05:10:31 2025
+Last update: Wed Mar 26 05:09:42 2025

 ### Let's play! 🎮